Pullback (category theory): Preimages and intersections

 f^{−1}[B_{0}] → B_{0}.

 Because of this example, in a general category the pullback of a morphism f and a monomorphism g can be thought of as the "preimage" under f of the subobject specified by g.
 Similarly, pullbacks of two monomorphisms can be thought of as the "intersection" of the two subobjects.

 Least common multiple

 Consider the multiplicative monoid of positive integers Z_{+} as a category with one object.
 In this category, the pullback of two positive integers m and n is just the pair $\left(\frac{\operatorname{lcm}(m,n)}{m}, \frac{\operatorname{lcm}(m,n)}{n}\right)$, where the numerators are both the least common multiple of m and n.
 The same pair is also the pushout.

+Schemes

+Since the pushout in the category of rings, i.e., the coproduct in a category of algebras over a ring R, is given by the tensor product over R, and Spec is a contravariant functor, the pullback of two affine schemes Spec(A) and Spec(B) over Spec(R), usually called fiber product, is given by Spec(A ⊗_{R} B).
+By gluing schemes, one can then construct the fiber product for any two schemes over an affine base, and from there show that it exists over an arbitrary base scheme.

+Fiber products of schemes are important in algebraic geometry because they provide a notion of base change, for instance from a variety over a field to a field extension, as well as allowing to define scheme-theoretic intersections and fibers of a morphism.